VulcanJS/vulcan-docs/source/routing.md

 #### Alternative Approach

-React Router is initialized in the `nova:routing` package, and the routing API lets you add routes without having to modify the package's code.
-However, for more complex router customizations you can also disable the `nova:routing` package altogether and replace it with your own React Router code.
+React Router is initialized in the `vulcan:routing` package, and the routing API lets you add routes without having to modify the package's code.
+However, for more complex router customizations you can also disable the `vulcan:routing` package altogether and replace it with your own React Router code.

 ### Using React Router In Your Components